knrafto/MathSymbolsInput/README.md

 ## Development

-Build the Xcode project, and run `./install.sh` to copy the result to "~/Library/Input Methods".

-Then log out and log back in, and add the input method in `System Preferences > Keyboard > Input Sources`.
+Build the Xcode project, and run `./install.sh`, copy the result to "~/Library/Input Methods", and add the input method in `System Preferences > Keyboard > Input Sources`.

 After making code changes, switch to different input method, wait for a little bit, run `./install.sh`, and switch back to the Unicode input method.

-Changes to cached metadata (e.g. input method icon) require you to log out and log back in.

 ## Keyboard layouts